thodan/t-less_toolkit/doc/t-less_doc.md

 ### Test images

 The test images depict a scene from a uniformly sampled view hemisphere -- 10 deg step in elevation (from 75 deg to 15 deg) and 5 deg in azimuth.
+There are 504 images per scene from each sensor.

 The test images from each scene are accompanied with file scene_info.yml, that contains for each image the following information: